Four Articles for a New Year

 In this article, we tackle the myth that users hate change and that’s why they get angry when we put out a new release, even if the new release has a proven better user experience.
 (Anyone remember the Microsoft Ribbon?)
 I explore how to reframe the changes you need to make, so that your users love new updates, instead of mounting a full-scale revolt.

 Value and how to measure it were two of this year’s big UX themes.
-What will be 2019’s big themes?
+What will this year’s big themes?
 We can’t wait to find out.

 About the Author